Associations and institutions are welcome to apply to become members of the ALCC.

 Barriers to licensing

+There are often imbalances in the ability to negotiate a copyright licence.
 Some of the common barriers that impact the negotiation of licences include:

-- A lack of copyright literacy i.e. a lack of understanding of copyright.
+- A lack of copyright literacy (i.e. a lack of understanding of copyright)

-- An imbalance in the bargaining power between the negotiating parties.
+- An imbalance in the bargaining power between the negotiating parties

-- The level of time and effort that typically goes into identifying a copyright owner, make contact with them, request permission for certain uses and negotiate a licence for those uses.
+- The level of time and effort that typically goes into identifying a copyright owner, make contact with them, request permission for certain uses and negotiate a licence for those uses

-- Situations where copyright owners refuse requests for a licence.
+- Situations where copyright owners refuse requests for a licence

 - Sometimes high fees asked for by copyright owners can also act as a barrier.